James "Rowand" Burgess Diary, 1914-1915

 Wednesday November 1

 Thursday November 12 Dull and wet with snow in the evening.
 The concert of J.G.
 Rockwell's Sunny South Troupe was held to-day to-night at the Town Hall.
-At noon they had a "{Krowtown?} Parade"
+At noon they had a "Koontown Parade"

 I went to the concert.